squizlabs/PHP_CodeSniffer/CONTRIBUTING.md

     cd PHP_CodeSniffer
     php scripts/phpcs . --standard=PHPCS -np

-Which should give you no output, indicating that there are no PEAR coding standard errors.
+Which should give you no output, indicating that there are no coding standard errors.
 And then:

     phpunit